UWHustle/forward_encodings/README.md

 These scripts have been adapted to `simple_setup.sh` and `simple_run_experiment_sf1.sh`, which can be run on any Intel-based Ubuntu 22 machine.
+The script assumes GCC-11 is located at `/usr/bin/gcc-11`.
 Data will be fetched to a local `data/` directory, experiment binary will be built in `release/`, and results will be placed in `results/`.
 The experiment is run at scale factor 1.